iron-io/ironfunctions-murano/package/README.md

     ![Alt text](https://monosnap.com/file/9b3BQyRYUypXI3l23KWujan5lNBKxg.png)

     * Murano will create a new VM, install Docker, pull down the image for IronFunctions, and start the application.
+    The deployment time will depend on your hardware and the selected instance size.

     ![Alt text](https://monosnap.com/file/R7pfGWZXv9jNnCa4ejuHX2L4iSmkEi.png)

+    * Once the deployment has completed.
+Test it out:

+        * Note the floating IP assigned to the host